nicks1m/mutant/README.md

 ### Mel-Spec Plotter

 I added a visualize_spec script that is able to take a single or double audio signal and plot it using librosa.specshow.
 This plots the two signals above one another, and we are able to look at the mel-scale frequency domain of the respective signals, to get a rough understanding of the signal composition.
 This is automatically generated everytime we generate a new set of samples from the model.

+## Additional Notes

+The training of the model was done in Google Colab, utilizing their backend GPU due to insufficient processing power on my laptop.
+I can provide a link to the Colab notebook if you would like to train your a large dataset and have a go.
+All that is required is the processed spectrograms from preprocessing.py.
+The weights and parameters will be saved onto the Colab project folder and it can be downloaded onto the local project folder for generation.